 Straight to the point

-You just bought a brand-new home automation system and can’t wait to set it up.
+You’ve just bought a new home automation system and want to set it up.
 You’ve got two user guides in front of you.
 One is clear, well-structured, and walks you through each step in simple, easy-to-follow language.
 The other is long-winded, cluttered with unnecessary details, and feels more like a textbook than a guide.

 Which one are you actually going to use?